This vegan pumpkin cheesecake is so full of spices and flavor, it will surely become a holiday favorite in your home!

 This is NOT one of those “no bake” vegan cheesecakes, you do have to bake this one in the oven, but that is okay because it really helps the flavors and spices come together!

 This recipe doesn’t use nuts!
 It actually uses tofu as the base!
-Tofu actually offers the perfect cheesecake texture that looks and tastes very realistic.
+Tofu actually offers the perfect cheesecake texture that looks and tastes very realistic for the best egg-free pumpkin cheesecake.

 Believe it or not, you can’t taste or even tell that tofu is in this recipe!
 The blend of spices and pumpkin puree means the tofu isn’t even noticeable.

-Even non-vegans will love this vegan pumpkin cheesecake.
+Even non-vegans will love this tofu pumpkin cheesecake.
 I actually gave the leftovers from this recipe to my dad the first time I made it.

 He asked me if it was vegan and I said yes.
 Dad is the LEAST vegan person out there!